 my our decision to elope to NYC was that infamous scene from the ‘Sex And The City’ movie.
 You know the one.
 Carrie + Big + City Hall = Happily Ever After.
 Guess what?
 All fiction (obviously Lisa, it’s a film…) I’m referring to the setting; the City Hall ceremony and location are all fake.

-Whichever way you’re planning to tie the knot, you need to apply for a Marriage License regardless.
+Whichever way you’re planning to tie the knot, you’ll need to apply for a Marriage License regardless.
 The fee for a Marriage License is $35 by credit card or money order, payable to the City Clerk.
 Please note that they do not accept cash.

-We actually began our application online before flying to America (you can find the link here) which helped to speed up the process.
-These do expire after 21 days though so don’t do it too far in advance!
+We actually began our application online before flying to America (you can find the link here) which helped to speed up the process; these do expire after 21 days though so don’t do it too far in advance!
 This is free of charge and took approximately ten minutes.
-You will need to provide various details, such as your parents names, places of birth, any previous marriages and other information.
+You will need to provide various details, such as your parent’s names, places of birth, any previous marriages and other information.
 Once completed, you will be sent a confirmation number to print out and take along to the City Clerk’s Office when finalising your application in person.

 To have your application approved, you must both attend the City Clerk’s office together and at the same time.
 You will then receive the paper application from the information desk, to be filled out in the office, along with a ticket.
-When the number on your ticket is called, you will present the application to a clerk, along with your identification (passports for overseas visitors) and other applicable documents, such as a decree nisi if previously divorced.
+When the number on your ticket is called, you will present the application to a clerk, along with your identification (passports for overseas visitors) and other applicable documents, such as a decree absolute if previously divorced.

-You do not need a witness for this and will then pay the $35 fee, as above.
+You do not need a witness for this part and will then pay the $35 fee, as above.
 Your marriage licence will then be handed to you.
-After obtaining your marriage license, you have to wait 24 hours before you can get married, so again, something to bear in mind when planning your big day.
+After obtaining your marriage licence, you have to wait 24 hours before you can get married, so again, something to bear in mind when planning your big day.

 On The Day